 The earning power and contributions of UMBC’s graduates and employees to the state economy are a key element of the report.

-The report pegs the total economic impact created in Maryland each year by UMBC at $17 billion – a figure derived from the employment produced by the university, its bwtech@UMBC research park, current students and alumni combined with the budgetary spending from those same sources.
+The report pegs the total economic impact created in Maryland each year by UMBC in the billions – a figure derived from the employment produced by the university, its bwtech@UMBC research park, current students and alumni combined with the budgetary spending from those same sources.